-Sufficient and appropriate floor area and height should be provided for the animals The space provided for the animals should be appropriate for their species, their size, number of animals transported, and the anticipated duration of the transport.
+The space provided for the animals should be appropriate for their species, their size, number of animals transported, and the anticipated duration of the transport.

 The transport should be carried out without delay to the destination.
-The health and safety and the welfare conditions of the animals must be regularly checked and appropriately maintained by competent personnel.
+The health and safety of the animals must be regularly checked and appropriately maintained by competent personnel.

-In case of a delay during transport, all necessary actions required to safeguard the welfare of the animals and reduce the risk of unnecessary fear, injury, and damage to health and suffering-welfare should be taken by the transporter.
+In case of a delay during transport, all necessary actions required to safeguard the welfare of the animals and reduce the risk of unnecessary fear, injury, and damage to health and welfare should be taken by the transporter.